Post-AI Formal Methods

 Djordje Zikelic

 Asst.
 Prof., School of Computing and Information Systems, Singapore Management University (SMU).
+Expertise: Formal Methods for Probabilistic Models and Programs, Trustworthy AI, Safe Autonomy.

 Steering Committee